google/xls/docs_src/tutorials/xlscc_channels.md

 ```

 **NOTE** `"/xls_builtin.h"` has a `\/'` in order to reduce the chance of
-collisions with other include files that my exist on the system.
+collisions with other include files that may exist on the system.

 ## Configuring XLS[cc] for channel interfaces.